 This is impossible, he thought.
 This is exciting!

 The second time she entered the building, she’d had her inner lights flashing up for days and nights.
 She ran all the way up to the top floor and knocked heavily on his door.
 What was she thinking?
 She wasn’t.
 She didn’t need to.
 When she trusted her senses, she became a lighthouse for herself and could never stray away.
 Nobody ever questions a lighthouse.
 She had no doubts in her mind.

 He’d had troubles concentrating on the most mundane tasks.
 Every now and then, he’d be making connections or linking ideas – unrelated to their encounter, of course, when the memory of her suddenly showed up in between them.
 Then, just as quickly, it vanished the way her real persona did that night.

-‘Actually, we’ve spent hundreds of hours in my head,’ she chuckled softly a moment later, spinning in his chair, ‘being amazing.
+“Actually, we’ve spent hundreds of hours in my head,” she smiled softly, spinning in his chair, “being amazing.
 If only you could log in and watch.
-Gary, right?
-I saw your name on the door.’
+George, right?
+I saw your name on the door.”

 From the outside looking in, it was just another brightly lit room.
 Behind its closed windows, two silhouettes seemed to be having a good time.
 But on the inside, eclipses and short circuits were taking place.
-His heart was racing, hers was thunderous by nature, but stopped the storm to catch her breath in between words.
+His heart was racing.
+Hers was thunderous by nature, but stopped the storm to catch her breath in between words.
 There was magic, and there was balance, too.

 She looked him in the eyes and remembered how much she liked him –